Tactical voting could see big Tory losses at 2023 local elections

 Tory peer Lord Hayward said that thanks to the “sheer scale” of the polls taking place across England, Labour, the Tories and the Liberal Democrats are likely to see the local elections as a precursor for the general election.

 Thousands of seats across 230 councils in England will face elections on 4 May, as well as four mayoralties.
-Several English councils which usually elect councillors in a cycle of thirds will instead hold all-out full council elections in 2023 due to boundary changes.
+Several English councils which usually elect councillors in a cycle of thirds will instead hold all-out full council elections due to boundary changes.

-All 11 Northern Ireland councils go to the polls two weeks later on 18 May, with devolved Assembly elections also due to take place following the failure to form a powersharing executive in Stormont throughout 2022.
+All 11 Northern Ireland councils go to the polls two weeks later on 18 May, with devolved assembly elections also due to take place following the failure to form a power-sharing executive in Stormont.

-Lord Hayward said: “Because of the sheer scale of the number of seats that are up, there is no question that all the political parties will look at the results in May and see the base from which they are working.”
+Lord Hayward, an election expert, said: “Because of the sheer scale of the number of seats that are up, there is no question that all the political parties will look at the results in May and see the base from which they are working.”

 He added: “Politics has been in chaos – and particularly the Conservative Party – in 2022, so each of the parties will look for the very clear indications as to where they stand after this great period of turmoil … they really want this as the solid base for going forward.”

-The polling expert said the coming local election cycle was the biggest of the four yearly cycles in that there are about 7,000 seats up, overwhelmingly in England, but not in London, and also in Northern Ireland.
+He said the coming local election cycle was the biggest of the four yearly cycles in that there are about 7,000 seats up for the taking, overwhelmingly in England, but not in London, and also in Northern Ireland.

-He said that the Tories “did appallingly in the Home Counties and the other middle class areas, to the benefit of the Lib Dems and residents groups” in past iterations of the same election cycle.
+He said that the Tories “did appallingly in the home counties and the other middle class areas, to the benefit of the Lib Dems and residents groups” in past iterations of the same election cycle.

 On Keir Starmer and Labour, the peer added: “In the metropolitan districts, given how relatively poorly Labour did, which was then under Jeremy Corbyn’s leadership, they must expect to make a lot of gains … the general expectation for the Labour party should be that they will make gains relative to 2019.”